The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 In July, the current year's Rules will be made available to the coordinators and captains.
 It is the responsibility of each captain to ensure that each of her players is familiar with the CALTA Rules.

-XX.
+XXI.
 NONPROFIT STATUS

 In the event of the dissolution of the corporation, the assets remaining after payment of any liabilities will be distributed within the meaning of Section 501(c)(3) of the Internal Revenue Code.